saied89/Android-LoadX/README.md

 # Android Loading Extensions

-The purpose of this project is to provide android developers the ability to add a customisable progressbar on every view by simply calling a Kotlin extension function.
+The purpose of this project is to provide android developers the ability to add a simple yet customisable(Convention over configuration) progressbar on every view by simply calling a Kotlin extension function.

 Crrently views whose parents are Linear, Frame and Relative Layout are supported(ConstraintLayout not currently supported)